Burstall/hedera-nft-scripts/README.md

 **UPDATE_ACCT= and OLD_KEY= can be left empty and you may supply them as arguments: node updatePrivateKey.js -acc 0.0.222 -pk 302XXXXXXXXXXXXXXXXX3C**

-**The script does not force you to save to a file but this is safest, use -save to output the new key to a file you can use -save <filename> to overide the name of the file.
-If you do not it will ask you for input one last time regarding saving so do nto be suprised**
+**The script does not force you to save to a file but this is safest, use -save to output the new key to a file you can use -save to overide the name of the file.
+If you do not it will ask you for input one last time regarding saving so do not be surprised**

 Usage: Usage: node updatePrivateKey.js [-acc <account>] [-pk <private key>] [-save [<file-name>]] [-test]
        -acc <account>           supply account to reset on commandline